MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/rpc-server-unavailable-error-thrown-rpc-runtime.md

   - To review another option to solve the Outlook Anywhere connectivity issue with Exchange 2007 SP1 on Windows Server 2008, see [Outlook Anywhere Client Connectivity Issue Because of TCP/IPv6](https://go.microsoft.com/fwlink/?linkid=161821).

-The Exchange Remote Connectivity Analyzer is a new tool that has limited documentation at this time.
+Microsoft Remote Connectivity Analyzer has limited documentation at this time.
 In an effort to improve the documentation for each of the errors that you might receive, we would like to solicit additional information from the community.
 Please use the Community Content section below to post additional information about why you failed at this point.
 If you require technical assistance, create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).

 </div>